 - Enhance governments’ efforts to be representative of, responsive to, and trusted by their citizens.

-- Increase women’s representation in government institutions, and promote their civic and political participation.
+- Increase women’s representation in government institutions and promote their civic and political participation.
+Build racial and gender equality into programming at all levels.

 Economic opportunity and reforms are cornerstones for fostering partnership between citizens, civil society, the private sector, and governments.
-MEPI partners with the U.S. private sector in areas of mutual interest to promote business enabling environments, entrepreneurship, and a skilled labor force to help cultivate broad-based opportunities.
+MEPI partners with the U.S. private sector to promote business-enabling environments, entrepreneurship, and a skilled labor force in the NEA region.

 - Improve business-enabling environments through economic reform, especially in higher-income and non-traditional development countries.

-Support governments’ efforts to increasing financial transparency and implement economic reforms.
+- Support government efforts to increase financial transparency and implement economic reforms.

-- Improve government policies and procedures that expand opportunities for entrepreneurs and small and medium enterprises for economic growth and job creation.
+- Improve government policies and procedures that expand opportunities for entrepreneurs and small and medium enterprises (SMEs), particularly from marginalized groups, for economic growth and job creation.

-- Bolster social entrepreneurship initiatives that develop, fund, and implement solutions to social issues, and facilitate their collaboration with citizens, civil society and governments.
+- Bolster social entrepreneurship initiatives that advance solutions to social issues and facilitate their collaboration with civil society and governments.
+Provide opportunities for regional networking and collaboration.

-- Partner with investors, entrepreneurs, and consumers to create institutions, and craft regulations that encourage broad-based economic growth.
+- Leverage American diversity to create institutions and craft regulations that encourage broad-based economic growth.

-- Increase workforce employability and skill level, and improve citizens’, including youth, access to higher value opportunities through demand-driven vocational training and targeted, localized job placement, primarily in the private sector.
+- Increase workforce employability and skill level among citizens – including youth and those from underserved communities – and access higher value opportunities through demand-driven vocational training and job placement, primarily in the private sector.

-- Promote economic growth through increasing women’s participation in economic activities and reducing the gender income and employment gap.
+- Promote economic growth through increasing youth and women’s participation (particularly from underserved communities) in economic activities and reducing the gender income and employment gap.

-In addition to these core objectives, MEPI’s Tomorrow’s Leaders program prepares future community and business leaders in the MENA region.
+In addition to these core objectives, MEPI’s Tomorrow’s Leaders program prepares participants to become future community and business leaders in the MENA region.
 The Congressionally-directed program supports scholarships for underserved and qualified students at select U.S.-accredited universities and emphasizes a strong civic engagement component.

 MEPI does not fund programs with a primary focus on: